Talcum Baby Powder Settlements

 Examples of Talcum Powder Settlements

-Some of the cases that victims of mesothelioma or ovarian cancer have won have been for astounding amounts.
+Some of the mesothelioma or ovarian cancer lawsuits have been won have been for astounding amounts.

 $117 Million New Jersey Settlement